- Evaluation of economically viable solutions

 - Conclusions and Recommendations

 This portfolio entry is a re-adapted version of my submitted coursework report for a module at University.
-The aim of the module was to enable students to do independent research into an advanced topic of computing or communications, reflecting current topical and research issues and presenting the information systematically and in a well-structured manner, not only covering the relevant material but also organising it according to a clear line of analysis/argumentation.
+The aim of the module was to enable students to undertake independent research into an advanced topic of computing or communications, reflecting current topical and research issues and presenting the information systematically and in a well-structured manner, not only covering the relevant material but also organising it according to a clear line of analysis/argumentation.

 This report aims to explore the deployment of networking technologies in developing countries, with a particular focus on sub-Saharan Africa, due to its high potential for Internet growth and also as an area with a large number of developing countries.
 Networking technologies can be very broad but to minimise ambiguity, references in this report are to any core technology which helps bring people online.
 Considering the large amount of capital and operating expenditures required to traditionally deploy networking infrastructure, possible technologies that could alleviate the cost, thus making such investments sustainable have been evaluated and some key recommendations on how to accelerate deployment made.
 Given that the target audience for this report are the board of directors of the African Development Fund, whose aim is to contribute to poverty reduction and economic and social development on the African continent, this report also evaluates the topic in relation to the associated economic and social benefits that could be gained/derived in a situation where deployment is successful.